 - From 2011-12 onwards, Victorian data report compliance against the 2010 NSMHS as services transition from accreditation against the 1996 NSMHS. - From 2016-17 onwards, services within the Northern Territory were assessed under service accreditation standards which do not include certification for NSMHS.
 Caution should be exercised when conducting time series analyses. - From 2017-18, services in the Australian Capital Territory have been accredited against the NSQHS, which meets some but not all of the NSMHS.
 Caution should be exercised when conducting time series analyses.
-Please refer to METEOR ID 722190 for further information on this data element.
+Please refer to Specialised mental health service unit-implementation of National Standards for Mental Health Services status, code N (METEOR ID 722190) for further information.